Rarity and Tactical Advantage

 Development and Future

 Left-handed pitcher development presents unique challenges.
 Their rarity leads to overuse at high school and college levels, increasing injury risk when a team has only one southpaw.
 NPB history boasts legendary left-handers including Masaichi Kaneda (400 career wins), Yutaka Enatsu (401 single-season strikeouts), and Kimiyasu Kudo (224 wins over 29 seasons).
-Currently, Daiya Miyagi (Orix) and Takahisa Hayakawa (Rakuten) represent the next generation, with left-handed pitcher development positioned as a priority across all teams.
+Daiya Miyagi (Orix) and Takahisa Hayakawa (Rakuten) represent the next generation, with left-handed pitcher development positioned as a priority across all teams.